WATTROI

 What Makes a Great Balcony Solar Panel?

-When choosing solar panels for balcony systems, several factors matter more than others:
+When choosing solar panels for balcony systems, several factors matter more than others.
+For specialized picks, see our bifacial panel guide and low-light balcony panels.

 Efficiency (18-22%)